 \section{Source tensors}

-In order to understand the right hand side of the field equations, equation (\ref{EcFinalG}) and (\ref{EcFinalK}), it is necessary to make a distinction between the Hilbert definition of the energy-momentum tensor and the definition carried in equation (\ref{PalatiniSourceG}).
+In order to understand the right hand side of the field equations, Eqs.~(\ref{EcFinalG}) and (\ref{EcFinalK}), it is necessary to make a distinction between the Hilbert definition of the energy-momentum tensor and the definition carried in Eq.~(\ref{PalatiniSourceG}).
 The Hilbert's definition is made in a Riemannian $\mathcal{V}_4$ space-time and, therefore, there is a dependence of the matter Lagrangian density on $\partial g$ introduced by the Levi-Civita connection.
 This definition is

 Nevertheless, in the Palatini formalism this dependence on $\partial g$ does not exit, since the matter Lagrangian depends on $g$ and $\tilde{\Gamma}$ as independent variables.
-Therefore, the energy-momentum tensor reads as in equation (\ref{PalatiniSourceG}).
+Therefore, the energy-momentum tensor reads as in Eq.~(\ref{PalatiniSourceG}).
 This is

 There is a clear difference between both definitions.